- UCAS course code

 |Available as a free choice unit?||Yes|

 This course introduces students to critical sociological thinking about the natural environment as a social issue.
 It presents a range of sociological approaches to the environment and equips students with the intellectual tools to critically engage with key contemporary debates concerning the intersecting ecological and climate crises affecting global society.
-At the core of the module is an introduction to sociological thinking on the natural environment and the causes, implications and potential solutions of socio-environmental problems, with a particular emphasis on climate change and sustainability.
+At the core of the module is an introduction to sociological thinking on the natural environment and the causes, implications and potential solutions of socio-environmental problems, with a particular emphasis on climate change, biodiversity, and sustainability.
 This is situated and understood in the broader context of interdisciplinary debates on environmental justice and politics, intersectional socio-environmental inequalities, and decolonial, de-growth and post-anthropocentric currents in green social thought.
 Such ideas are explored and assessed through critical discussion and debate of a wide range of examples of substantive socio-environmental issues and controversies, encompassing not just climate change but ecosystems and biodiversity, pollution, food systems and sustainability, animals and mass extinction, technologies and environmental health.
 The module is co-taught in a way that reflects the research strengths of the contributing staff in sociology at Manchester.

 The course draws on cutting edge scholarship on environmental-societal relationships which foregrounds issues of inequalities, colonialism, anthropocentrism and economism as central drivers of our current ecological crisis.
 These issues are explored through substantive topics, which introduce students to areas which are addressed in-depth by level 2 and 3 undergraduate as well as postgraduate taught courses within the School of Social Sciences.

 Indicative list of topics covered (these may vary):

 - Sociological approaches to the environment, climate change and sustainability

 - Environmental justice, climate justice: environmental (in)justices and global social inequalities